 If you consider yourself the master of Physics, then take this Physics Quiz!

 What is the Difference between Instantaneous Speed and Instantaneous Velocity

 Instantaneous velocity is the velocity at an instant.
-And to calculate instantaneous velocity, we assume that change in theme interval tends to zero.
+And to calculate instantaneous velocity, we assume that the change in theme interval tends to zero.
 But on the other hand, instantaneous speed or simply speed is the magnitude of velocity.
-For example, if the instantaneous speed at a time interval is -100 m/s^2, then instantaneous velocity will be equal to 100 m/s^2 only.
+For example, if the instantaneous speed at a time interval is -100 m/s^2, then the instantaneous velocity will be equal to 100 m/s^2 only.

-Before we move onto the next motion in a straight line topic,
+Before we move on to the next motion in a straight line topic,

 have a look at the complete guide on how to study Physics for NEET!

-If two athletes are running from point A to point B and athlete A reaches first then it is clear that he is the athlete A is fast, which means that his acceleration is more.
-What is the acceleration?
+If two athletes are running from point A to point B and athlete A reaches first then it is clear that he is athlete A is fast, which means that his acceleration is more.
+What is acceleration?
 The acceleration is the change of velocity with me and the average acceleration over a time interval is defined as the change of velocity divided by the time interval.
 And similar to instantaneous velocity instantaneous acceleration is when the time interval tends to zero.

 Kinematic Equations for the Uniformly Accelerated Motion

 The equations that relate displacement (x), me taken (t), initial velocity (v0), final velocity (v), and acceleration (a) are known as kinema c equations for uniformly accelerated motion.